Relational Resonance Relational Resonance Couples and Individual Therapy in Enfield and Online

 Can couples therapy help with emotional distance?

 Yes.
-Some couples come because conflict is loud; others come because things have become quiet, practical, or lonely.
+Some couples come because conflict is loud.
+Others come because things have become quiet, practical, or lonely.
 Therapy can help you speak more honestly about what has been lost, avoided, or hard to reach.

 Where do sessions take place?